ChuckTripwell/Frankengold-Handheld/README.md

 fastfetch
 ```

-if the kernel does not have "fc" or "bazzie" anywhere, you are on frankengold.
+if the kernel does not have "fc" or "bazzie" anywhere, you are probably on frankengold.
+if it says "cachyos", you are definitely on frankengold. enjoy.